 The law library is available for Law and SIA students, faculty, and staff during the stated hours by appointment/seat reservation only.
 Anyone wishing to come to the library to study, pick up materials, or use the public equipment must reserve a time and/or a seat through the LibCal seat reservation system before entering the library.
 Only patrons who have a time reserved should enter the library at their designated time.

 The law library will remain closed to the general public and will not be accessible by the medical community or other Penn State Community members with limited exceptions.
 Contact email@example.com if you have a request to access the law library.

 There are a limited number of public computers and the book scanner available for student use.
 Please disinfect the computer mouse, keyboard, touch screens, and any other surfaces you touch before and after using the computers and/or book scanner.

 The four computers with desk space are located on the third floor of the library must be reserved through the library seat reservation system.

 Beginning August 17th, there will be a new printer available in the law library for student use that is managed by WEPA, a cloud based, print management solution for student printing in higher education and university settings.
 This new system was implemented across Penn State by Central IT and, with this change, there will no longer be free printer for students.

 There will be no office supplies such as staplers, 3-hole punch, paper clips, etc. available at the Circulation Desk.

-The law library will be operating at approximately 20% capacity for seating.
+The law library is currently operating at approximately 20% capacity for seating.
 This means there will be 68 seats available for students to study as follows designated by zones - the Ramp, the Reading Room, 3rd Floor Desk, and Desktop Computers.